dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T3104: Private spaces should allow for free personal exploration.
+### T3104: The bedroom is a sacred space for personal expression without judgment.

 |Support|
 |---|